 The KuCoin token (KCS)

 KuCoin has lower transaction fees than Binance and Coinbase and Coinbase Pro.
-You can gain a further reduction in transaction fees if you pay your fees in the exchange’s native token, the KuCoin Token.
+You can gain a further reduction (20%) in transaction fees if you pay your fees in the exchange’s native token, the KuCoin Token.
 Buying an exchange token is much like buying stock in a company.
 So if you believe in KuCoin and think it has some great potential, holding a bit of KCS might be something to think about.
 When the exchange does well and grows, which I strongly believe it will, the value of KCS will rise.
 If you do the little things right day in and day out with crypto investing, you can move mountains in the long run.
 Saving on fees adds up.